 Evictions in Arizona

-Arizona allows landlords to evict their tenants for several reasons, including the following:
+Arizona landlords are empowered to evict tenants for the following reasons:

 Security Deposits in Arizona

 - Standard Limit/Maximum Amount – 2 months’ rent.

 - Time Limit for Returns – 14 Days.